Formula Field Backups Retirement

 Why is GRAX retiring support for this feature?

 There are many reasons that GRAX has historically advised not to back up formula fields:

 - Formula fields inherently are stale the minute they are backed up to GRAX.

-- If there are too many formula fields, Salesforce will require "fragmenting" of queries, which can lead to backup jobs taking exponentially longer.
+- If there are too many formula fields, Salesforce requires "fragmenting" of queries, which can lead to backup jobs taking exponentially longer.

 - GRAX cannot control the contents of any given formula field.
 If there are too many formula fields or even 1 formula field is too complex, Salesforce can often throw query errors.

 What's the recommended workaround?

 If you truly need formula fields enabled on a few objects, we recommend:

 - Splitting these objects out into their own GSP

 - Reaching out to GRAX to discuss the implications on backups.
 Now, GRAX can enable formula fields on a case-by-case basis.

 Alternatively, we recommend not backing up formula fields, and instead using History Stream to consume the GRAX data in your downstream data lake / data warehouse where you can recreate the formula logic as needed.